osalvador/ReplicaDB/docs/docs.md

 Variables are interpolated from system properties.
 ReplicaDB will search for a system property with the given name and replace the variable by its value.
 This is a very easy means for accessing the values of system properties in the options configuration file.

-Note that if a variable cannot be resolved, e.g. because the name is invalid or an unknown prefix is used, it won't be replaced, but is returned as is including the dollar sign and the curly braces.
+Note that if a variable cannot be resolved, e.g. because the name is invalid or an unknown prefix is used, it won't be replaced, but is returned as-is including the dollar sign and the curly braces.

 <br>
 ## 3.2 Connecting to a Database Server

 ReplicaDB is designed to replicate tables between databases.
 To do so, you must specify a _connect string_ that describes how to connect to the database.
-The _connect string_ is similar to a URL, and is communicated to ReplicaDB with the `--source-connect` or `--sink-connect` arguments.
+The _connect string_ is similar to a URL and is communicated to ReplicaDB with the `--source-connect` or `--sink-connect` arguments.
 This describes the server and database to connect to; it may also specify the port.
 For example:

 ```bash
 $ replicadb --source-connect jdbc:mysql://database.example.com/employees